Types of school governor and governing boards

 Governors who are nominated by the local authority but appointed by the governing board.
 We work with many local authorities to find volunteers for these roles.
 Often the requirement is simply someone who lives or works within the local authority but this can differ.

 Similar to a company board, trustees are high-level governors who are both company directors and charity trustees.
-Trustees have legal responsibilities governors don’t, as the trust is liable should anything go wrong.
+Trustees have legal responsibilities that governors don’t, as the trust is liable should anything go wrong.